Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 A balanced diet includes:

-- low levels of saturated fat (found in foods such as fatty cuts of meat, lard, cream, cakes and biscuits) – try to include healthier sources of fat, such as oily fish, nuts and seeds, and olive oil
+- low levels of saturated fat – try to include healthier sources of fat, such as oily fish, nuts and seeds, and olive oil, and avoid unhealthy fats such as fatty cuts of meat, lard, cream, cakes and biscuits

 - low levels of salt – aim for less than 6g (0.2oz or 1 teaspoon) a day